Boria138/PortProton_flatpak/README.md

 echo "alias portproton='flatpak run com.castrofidel.portproton'" >> ~/.bashrc
 ```

-**You will need to source the updated file with`. ~/.bashrc` or restart any terminal emulators you have open for the alias to take effect.**
+**You will need to source the updated file with`~/.bashrc` or restart any terminal emulators you have open for the alias to take effect.**

 ## 🔨 Building